popolonfr/Flash-ROM-SCC-Cartridge/README.md

    * MSX-DOS 1/2: 64 kB RAM minimum
    * MSX-DOS 2 or Nextor: 128 kB RAM minimum

+### Capacitive Touch Button

+Touching the upper-left corner of the cartridge with your index finger while the computer is starting up prevents the cartridge's contents from booting.
+This allows you to erase or replace the contents by loading a different ROM, or to use the audio hardware independently of the ROM's contents.

 ## Register Access

 To read from or write to a cartridge register, you must first select the slot containing the cartridge.
 Once the slot is selected, the register can be accessed by reading from or writing to its address.